opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

   ![Services RED metrics for duration]({{site.url}}{{site.baseurl}}/images/trace-analytics/single-service-RED-metrics.png)

-  - The **Span details** dialog window provides a trace's details.
+  - The **Span details** dialog window provides the details of a trace.
 You can use this information to further analyze a trace's elements, such as attributes and associated logs.
 The following image shows this window.

   ![Services Span details dialog window]({{site.url}}{{site.baseurl}}/images/trace-analytics/span-details-fly-out.png)